History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: Italianate marble staircase

-This Victorian Gothic fantasy castle was constructed from 1812 for Lloyd Hesketh Bamford-Hesketh as a grandiose memorial too his ancestors, the Lloyds of Gwrych.
+This Victorian Gothic castle was constructed from 1812 for Lloyd Hesketh Bamford-Hesketh as a grandiose memorial too his ancestors, the Lloyds of Gwrych.
 But the 19th century castle was simple the latest in a succession of castles on the site.

 The first castle was a timber fortress built by the Normans in the 12th century.
 In 1170 Rhys ap Gruffydd of Deheubarth captured Gwrych and rebuilt it in stone.
 The Welsh castle survived until it was destroyed by Oliver Cromwell's Parliamentary army after the Civil War.